Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Rich Structure of

 0.3 cm

-In complexity theory, or computational complexity, problems that are in the complexity class $\mathcal{NP}$ but are neither in the class $\mathcal{P}$ nor $\mathcal{NP}$-complete are called $\mathcal{NP}$-intermediate, and the class of such problems is called $\mathcal{NPI}$.
-The well-known Ladner's theorem, proved in 1975 by Ladner \cite{Lad75}, is a result asserting that if the complexity classes $\mathcal{P}$ and $\mathcal{NP}$ are different, then the class $\mathcal{NPI}$ is not empty.
+In complexity theory, or computational complexity, problems that lie in the complexity class $\mathcal{NP}$ but are neither in the class $\mathcal{P}$ nor $\mathcal{NP}$-complete are called $\mathcal{NP}$-intermediate, and the class of such problems is called $\mathcal{NPI}$.
+The well-known Ladner's theorem, proved in 1975 by Ladner \cite{Lad75}, asserts that if the complexity classes $\mathcal{P}$ and $\mathcal{NP}$ are different, then the class $\mathcal{NPI}$ is not empty.
 Namely, the complexity class $\mathcal{NP}$ contains problems that are neither in $\mathcal{P}$ nor $\mathcal{NP}$-complete.
-We call such a nice theorem the rich structure of the complexity class $\mathcal{NP}$.
+We call this elegant theorem a reflection of the rich structure of the complexity class $\mathcal{NP}$.

-Our main goal in this section is to establish a result saying that, similar to the complexity class $\mathcal{NP}$ having a rich structure, the complexity class ${\rm co}\mathcal{NP}$ also has intermediate languages that are not in $\mathcal{P}$ nor ${\rm co}\mathcal{NP}$-complete.
-To do so in a simple way, we need to quote the following useful result whose proof can be found in \cite{Lad75}:
+Our main goal in this section is to establish a result saying that, similarly to the complexity class $\mathcal{NP}$ having a rich structure, the complexity class ${\rm co}\mathcal{NP}$ also contains intermediate languages that are neither in $\mathcal{P}$ nor ${\rm co}\mathcal{NP}$-complete.
+To do so in a simple way, we quote the following useful result whose proof can be found in \cite{Lad75}:

 \begin{lemma}[\cite{Lad75}] (Suppose that $\mathcal{P}\ne\mathcal{NP}$).
 There is a language $L_{\rm inter}\in\mathcal{NP}$ such that $L_{\rm inter}$ is not in $\mathcal{P}$ and $L_{\rm inter}$ is not $\mathcal{NP}$-complete.\Q.E.D \end{lemma}